sonipri/EcoCleanR/README.md

     Create a summary and plot to represent suitable range of a species for spatial and non spatial attributes<br>

-## Installation from GitHub
+# Installation from GitHub

-You can install the development version of *EcoCleanR* from [GitHub](https://github.com/) with:
+Install the development version of *EcoCleanR* from [GitHub](https://github.com/) with:
 <https://github.com/xxx/EcoCleanR/><br>